raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: picamera
 ---

 The Python library for controlling the Raspberry Pi Camera Module is `picamera`.
-To get started, check out [this project](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4) for a handy walkthrough of how to use it.
+To get started, check out [this project guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4) for a handy walkthrough of how to use it.

 #### Usage